 Was I at fault for my lack of commitment, or was it the system that was flawed?
 To get to the bottom of this I decided to give the challenge a second try, using a more realistic approach this time.

 Round 2 had some additional rules for skipping days.
-I wanted to make sure that I stay motivated instead of quitting altogether.
+I wanted to make sure that this time I’d stay motivated instead of quitting altogether.
 I also removed the colour restrictions to allow myself more room for play.

-In round 2 things got weird pretty quickly.
-Focusing less on being aesthetically consistent and more on self expression, I ended up with some very messy and emotionally charged designs.
+In round 2 things got weird and quirky pretty quickly.
+Focusing less on being aesthetically consistent and more on experimenting, I ended up with some messy and emotionally charged designs.
 And even managed to slip in some Arabic and Russian typography.
 It was completely different from my usual style or approach, which was really my true purpose.

 Although simple at heart, I learned a great deal by doing this challenge.
 Like how to go with the flow, approach new things with curiosity instead of fear, and allow myself to trust the process to see where it takes me.

 But mostly I learned about the prototyping mentality.
-How to create quickly rather than perfectly, always be open to changing your process, and never stop learning.
+How to create quickly rather than perfectly, always be open to changing a process, and never stop learning.